 Michael Keaveney was appointed Director GB in October 2012 and is based in London.
-As Director GB, Michael is responsible for representing and promoting the interests of the Chamber’s British based members as well as membership development.
-A former diplomat, Michael was previously posted to the Embassy of Ireland in London and has held several other roles with the Irish Department of Foreign Affairs and Trade including; multilateral disarmament, establishment of North-South Institutions in Ireland and as Vice-Consul in Sydney.
+As Director GB, Michael is responsible for representing and promoting the interests of the Chamber’s British-based members as well as membership development.
+A former diplomat, Michael was previously posted to the Embassy of Ireland in London and has held several other roles with the Irish Department of Foreign Affairs and Trade including: multilateral disarmament, establishment of North-South Institutions in Ireland and as Vice-Consul in Sydney.
 A graduate of the University of Manchester, Michael also holds a MA in International Studies from the University of Limerick.

 M: +44 (0) 756 814 2698

 Ronan Harbison was appointed in March 2014 to head up membership development of SME, Food-Agribusiness, Life Sciences and ICT sectors.
-He comes with extensive experience and knowledge within drinks, food, hospitality and tourism industries with a keen professional interest in Life Sciences, ICT and Digital Media/ Marketing.
-Ronan’s career roles have spanned sales, marketing, key account management, project management, and consulting.
+He comes with extensive experience and knowledge within drinks, food, hospitality and tourism industries with a keen professional interest in Life Sciences, ICT and Digital Media/Marketing.
+Ronan’s career roles have spanned sales, marketing, key account management, project management and consulting.
 He has worked in SMEs and multinationals as well as being a luxury hospitality owner.
 A Philosophy and Political Science graduate of TCD, he holds a M.Sc. in Marketing from DIT and a number of business Diplomas and Certificates.

 T: +353 86 8058624

 Emily joined the British Irish Chamber in 2012 as a Policy Research Executive.
-Emily is the point of contact for the Chamber’s policy subcommittees with responsibility for implementing the Chamber’s communication strategy.
+Emily is the point of contact for the Chamber’s policy subcommittees with responsibility for implementing the Chamber’s communications strategy.
 Emily studied International Relations, graduating with a B.A in 2010, subsequently completing an MSc in International Politics in Trinity College in 2011.